ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.ActivationStarted"></a>
 ## ActivationStarted<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API lets the auth service know that the device's activation has started.
-It is a crucial step in the device activation process, ensuring that the auth service is aware of the device's status.
-This method is typically called when the device is in the process of being activated.
+It is used to initiate the activation process and ensure that the device is ready for use.
+The API communicates with the authentication service to confirm the start of the activation process.

 ### Parameters